 We even allow guests to interact with some of our special animals, which for many people is a once in a lifetime experience.
 Guests will get to learn about endangered species, how we contribute to conservation of those animals, some of the considerations we must take into consideration when having these reptiles in Arizona, which reptiles are good pets for children or adults, adaptations of animals from across the world, and much more!
 This educational, hands-on, and exciting adventure is definitely one to remember!

 We must limit the number of people on a tour to 30 maximum, so please make reservations in advance by visiting our Calendar of Events and finding the scheduled tour that works best for you or your group.
-You can register through our website and if you have any questions, you can email our Conservation Educator, Aaron Joyner, at firstname.lastname@example.org.
+You can register through our website and if you have any questions, you can email our Director of Education & Outreach, Crystie Baker, at firstname.lastname@example.org.

 If you are interested in booking a private tour, please click here.

-If you do not see a tour that will work with your schedule, you may contact Aaron at email@example.com and he will do his best to accommodate your request, but please understand that since all tours are guided and a substantial amount of time, all requests may not be able to be granted.
+If you do not see a tour that will work with your schedule, you may contact Crystie at email@example.com and she will do her best to accommodate your request, but please understand that since all tours are guided and a substantial amount of time, all requests may not be able to be granted.

-Cost is $15 for Seniors & Children, $20 for adults, and toddlers are free.
+Tours are a $15 donation for Seniors & Children, $20 for adults, and toddlers are free.

 Please note that in hot months, tours are mostly conducted during the early morning hours.
 However in cooler months, tours are offered in late mornings or early afternoons.
 Since reptiles are cold-blooded, we must schedule tours to accommodate when they will be most active and available for guests to view.